 We present Contact Augmented Reality (cAR), an approach to augmented reality where a transparent display mobile device rests on top of the augmented object.
 We identify three categories of interaction techniques for cAR: contact-based, content-based and off-contact.
 We built two prototype cAR devices and explore how cAR can be applied to the sample domain of active reading.
-Our first low-level touch-enabled prototype is made by an interactive tabletop and acrylic transparent tangibles, and allowed us to iteratively design and test interaction techniques.
+Our first low-level touch-enabled prototype consists of an interactive tabletop and acrylic transparent tangibles, and allowed us to iteratively design and test interaction techniques.
 The second and higher-level prototype, called a tPad, uses a 7” semi-transparent touch-enable LCD display to be placed on top of a back-lit paper document.
 The tPad uses an external camera to identify the document, and determines its location and orientation via feature matching.
 We report user feedback and elaborate on the technical challenges for this class of contact-augmented reality devices.

 Categories and Subject Descriptors